Zero-Tang/NoirVisor/README.md

 You may disable the detection for NoirVisor in Windows via setting up the registry. <br>
 Locate the registry key: `HKLM\Software\Zero-Tang\NoirVisor`.
 If this key does not exist then create it. <br>
 Edit the `CpuidPresence` Key Value to 0.
-If not exist then create it using following command: <br>
+Feel free to execute the following command if you find it less taxing to do: <br>
 ```bat
 reg add "HKLM\SOFTWARE\Zero-Tang\NoirVisor" /v "CpuidPresence" /t REG_DWORD /d 0 /f
 ```

-The TSC due to VM-Exit is always omitted in Exit Handler.
-This feature can not be disabled.
-Please note that omitted TSC is approximate and thereby cannot counter precise time-profiler.
+## TSC-Omission
+Since the end of 2020, NoirVisor implemented a simple Time-Profiler Countermeasure.
+According to the half-year test, this technique is deemed unstable with multiprocessing systems.
+For example, TSC-omission may cause external hardwares to trigger drivers resetting themselves.
+Everything could be messed up: Timer, Graphics Card, NIC, etc. <br>
+By virtue of this unexpected and unpleasant side-effect, this feature is now obsolete.
+Codes addressing this feature are now removed.

 # Customizable VM
 Customizable VM is the true explanation of "complex functions and purposes".
 As the project creator and director, Zero's true intention to create this project is for studying Hardware-Acclerated Virtualization Technology.
 Therefore, any features which is related to virtualization and which Zero has ideas to implement will be added in the project. <br>